 Free weekly walks and cycle rides in January, February and March 2020.
 Walks every Thursday and Saturday plus the last Sunday of the month.
 Cycle rides every Tuesday.
-Open to all, helping all ages and abilities to get moving.
+Open to all, helping all ages and abilities get moving.

 Physical activity and social interaction improve everyone’s health and wellbeing.
-Walking and cycling reduce carbon emissions (harmful to human health, our environment and our climate), noise pollution and congestion.
+Walking and cycling reduce emissions (harmful to human health, our environment and our climate), noise pollution and congestion.
 Other benefits include reducing travel expenditure and increasing independence.

 Open Newtown is working with partners to make Newtown a safer and more accessible place to walk and ride.